Can you reuse coffee grounds? In this guide we will go through the potential uses for used coffee grounds and dispel a few myths along the way.

 Can Coffee Grounds Be Used To Boost Plant Growth?

-But while nitrogen content 1-2%, the P and K amounts are much more variable, and generally rather low.
+But while N content 1-2%, the P and K amounts are much more variable, and generally rather low.
 This mix can actually encourage leafy growth to the expense of flower and fruit formation.
-What is more, coffee grounds also contain caffeine.
-Caffeine is the mean reason why using coffee to fertilise and boost your plants is not a good idea.
+What is more, used coffee grounds also contain caffeine.
+Caffeine is the main reason why using coffee to fertilise and boost your plants is not a good idea.

 Got a weed problem?
 Coffee grounds are unlikely to be the solution.